Summary

 2012 election

 In June 2012, Meng faced fellow Assembly member Rory Lancman and New York City Council member Elizabeth Crowley in a primary election for New York’s 6th congressional district and won.
 She received the endorsement of the Queens County Democratic Party,[27] and a New York Times reporter wrote that she was “poised to become the biggest political star from New York City’s fastest-growing demographic group.”
 Meng said her focus would be to create jobs, improve transportation, and grow tourism opportunities in her borough.[8]
+Like her father, she garnered local community support from the Henan Association of Eastern America, the local Henan hometown association, co-founded by Meng’s grandmother.[6]
 On November 6, 2012, she won the race for New York’s 6th congressional district against Republican member of the New York City Council Dan Halloran, making her the first Asian American elected to Congress from New York.[28]

 Tenure